ctpage95/NCAA/README.md

 1. Are we able to accurately predict the outcome of the NCAA tournament?
 2. Are we able to predict the outcome of any given head to head matchup within all teams in the NCAA regular season?

-*Note: Modeling was complete to determine the probability that each team has to win the National Champiosnhip in March 2023.*
+*Note: Modeling was completed to determine the probability that each team has to win the National Champiosnhip in March 2023.*

 ## In this app:
 In this app you will be able to navigate across three pages: